tchitchek-lab/CellVizR/README.md

 ### 2.5.3 Representation of phenotype of identified cell clusters (plotPhenoClusters)

-The `plotPhenoClusters` function shows marker expression densities for one given cluster.
+The `plotMarkerDensity` function shows marker expression densities for one given cluster.

 For each marker distribution, the median expression is represented by a